stockwellb/songs-md/Waiting on a friend.md

 # Waiting on a friend

----
-chords:
-  Gdim:
-    - o3 b1,4,3 n2,4 n3,5 m5 m6
----
+## Verse 1
 c1: Am                F
 l1: Watching girls go passing by

 c1: G                   C
 ll: It ain't the latest thing

-c1: G        G7            C
+c1: G        G7            C       C
 l1: I'm just standing in a doorway

-c1: G        G7                  C
+c1: G        G7                  C   C
 l1: I'm just trying to make some sense

+## Verse 2
+c1: Am                  F
-Out of these girls passing by
+l1: Out of these girls passing by

+c1: G                      C
-The tales they tell of men
+ll: The tales they tell of men

+c1: G       G7           C       C
-I'm not waiting on a lady
+l1: I'm not waiting on a lady

+c1: G        G7         C     C  C/E
-I'm just waiting on friend
+l1: I'm just waiting on friend

 A smile relieves a heart that grieves
 Remember what I said
 I'm not waiting on a lady